kenballus/smtp-garden/README.md

 A containerized arrangement of various open-source SMTP and SMTP-like servers for differential fuzzing.
 Part of the [DIGIHEALS](https://github.com/narfindustries/digiheals-public) [ARPA-H](https://arpa-h.gov/) collaboration.

-## Status (as of 9/16/2024)
+## Status (as of 2/10/2025)
-- Configuration of SMTP servers: in progress
+- Configuration of SMTP servers is ongoing.
-  - aiosmtpd, Apache James, Exim, Msmtp, nullmailer, OpenSMTPD, Postfix, and Sendmail are functional with primary configurations
+- Relay-only / MTA servers
+  - aiosmtpd, Apache James\*, msmtp\*, nullmailer\*, OpenSMTPD\*, Postfix\*, Sendmail\*
+  - \*Candidate for eventual local delivery/Maildir testing configuration
+- SMTP with relay and local delivery
+  - Exim
 - Configuration of LMTP Servers: in progress
   - Dovecot
 - Configuration of Submission Servers: in progress